What is migration/rejection? What can be done?

 Migration is natural.
 But it is also disappointing.
 Very.

 Some people’s immune reaction to certain piercings is just too overpowering, and the skin just gives up and shoves the jewelry out.
 This is the most common thing that occurs with navel and eyebrow piercings.
 (Although they are also sometimes damaged repeatedly, too.
-More on that in a moment. 🧐 ) Once this starts happening, it is often very rapid — literally within days of first signs.
+More on that in a moment. 🧐 ) Once this starts happening, it is often very rapid — literally within days/weeks of first signs.
 So quick, that most people don’t realize that their piercing is even in trouble.
 Other times, though, it is a very slow, sneaking “surfacing” that occurs.
-While equally disappointing, removal as soon as the signs are noticed is the best response.

 THEN consideration for any damage or other issues should be noted.
 (Most common here is clothing catching on, or fingers fiddling with, the jewelry.
 Which is why we discuss protection from damage to such an annoying degree at this studio! 😅) Our behavior is often the culprit in piercing failure, mostly repeated incidental contact (pulling or touching, most common.)